Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

-\begin{conj} There is a structure of an $L_{\infty}$-module on $M$ over $\hat{g}$ which extends the natural structure of a $g$-module and such that $\partial/\partial \xi$ acts as Connes differential $B$.
-Moreover this structure should follow from the $P$-algebra structure described in Section 11.3.
+\begin{conj} {generalization of Deligne\rq{}s conjecture} There is a structure of an $L_{\infty}$-module on $M$ over $\hat{\g}$ which extends the natural structure of a $\g$-module and such that $\partial/\partial \xi$ acts as Connes differential $B$.
+Moreover this $\hat{\g}$-module structure should follow from the algebra structure over the colored operad $P$ described in Section \ref{generalized Deligne\rq{}s conjecture}.

 \end{conj}